CVE-2018-6347

 01 // Technical Summary

-Proxygen, a Facebook-developed HTTP/2 library, is vulnerable to a denial-of-service (DoS) attack due to a flaw in its header/trailer parsing.
-Attackers can craft malicious HTTP/2 requests to exhaust server resources, leading to service unavailability and potential disruption of critical applications.
-This vulnerability requires immediate patching to prevent exploitation.
+Proxygen, a Facebook-developed HTTP/2 library, is vulnerable to a denial-of-service (DoS) attack due to a flaw in how it parses headers and trailers.
+This vulnerability allows attackers to send crafted HTTP/2 requests that can exhaust server resources, leading to service disruption and potential business impact.

 02 // Vulnerability Mechanism